-Caution: to prevent damages to the equipment, before power-up, make sure that the RF interface modules (TDTPOI/ TLPPOI/POI/TAPOI or TDFE modules) are NOT connected to the signal source.
+Caution: To prevent damages to the equipment, before power-up, make sure that the DAS RF interfaces (POIs or TDFEs) are not connected to the signal source.

-- Switch on remote units: - Up-to-2W output power remote units: Switch on the units and close the switch upstream the units.
-The ON/OFF switch is located on the bottom of the remote unit. - DE-powered remote units: Switch the power supply source on. - Pole-mount, horizontal-mount, and boxed remote units with RF output power higher than 2W: close the switch upstream the units
+- Switch on remote units: - Up-to-2W output power remote units: Switch on the unit and close the switch upstream of the unit.
+The ON/OFF switch is located on the bottom of the remote unit. - DE-powered remote units: Switch the power supply source on. - Pole-mount, horizontal-mount, and boxed remote units with RF output power higher than 2W:

+Close the switch upstream of the units.

-NOTE: The ON/OFF switch of up-to-20W output power boxed remote units is located inside the unit; the unit is delivered with the switch in the ON position.
+Note: The ON/OFF switch of up-to-20W output power boxed remote units is located inside the unit; the unit is delivered with the switch in the ON position.

-Opening the remote unit will void warranty.
+Caution: Opening the remote unit voids the warranty.